chemputer/AslainsScraper/README.md

                                                  Use the program's full path if not in the system PATH variable -A, --args FLAGS                               Add other arguments when using another program.
-They will be called before the download link -S, --adfly                                    Use the ad.fly link to support Aslain.
+They will be called before the download link -D, --downloaded PATH                          If the latest version has already been downloaded, run it.
+Specify the download location (defaults to Windows Downloads folder) -S, --adfly                                    Use the ad.fly link to support Aslain.
 Does not work with IDM -F, --force                                    Forcefully download the latest version, even if it's already downloaded